Skip to main content

 What you can expect from this page.

 We are an early-stage company shipping infrastructure that customers will trust with payment authority.
 Trust is built on what you can verify, not on what you are told.
-This page documents four things customers and security researchers can verify or hold us to: the architectural guarantees that hold even if we are wrong about everything else, the current state of our audit posture (including what we have not done yet), the scope and rewards of our bug-bounty program, and the contact path for responsible disclosure.
+This page documents four things customers and security researchers can verify or hold us to: the architectural guarantees that hold even if we are wrong about everything else, the current state of our audit posture (including what we have not done yet), the scope of our vulnerability-disclosure policy and exactly what a reporter receives (recognition, not money), and the contact path for responsible disclosure.

 What this page is not: a marketing surface designed to look maximally serious about security.
 We did not invent security certifications we do not hold, did not list "compliance" with frameworks we have not audited against, and did not put trust badges on the page that we did not earn.
 When we have a SOC 2 attestation or a third-party penetration test report, those will be referenced here with the auditing firm, the date, and the scope.
 Until then, this page says so plainly.